adamzap/adamzap.com/content/side-projects/landslide.md

 date: 2015-04-11
 index_meta: Python

-Landslide is a Python program that generates a HTML5 slideshows from Markdown, Restructured Text, or Textile files.
+Landslide is a Python program that generates HTML5 slideshows from Markdown, Restructured Text, or Textile files.
 It's first release was in 2010.

 - [PyPi]